mwr666/protoDEV-coreXY/README.md

  This is not an another incomplete "work in progress" project.
  It's a work in progress that has improvment in mind.

+ What is working here?

+ Hmmm...
+Everything?

+ This is not an another incomplete "work in progress" project.
+It's a work in progress project that has improvement in mind.

- I'm into 3dprinting in years, and active building 3d printers for most of that time.
+ I'm into 3d printing for few years, and active building 3d printers for most of that time.
 Learned a lot thanks to the community... and specially from community based systems like Prusa's.
- Internet is a place were some got news, youtube, porn... and some having nerd stuff... software, mechanical, electrical and electronical articles, blogs, vlogs, faqs etc.
+Internet is a place were some got news, youtube, porn... and some having nerd stuff... software, mechanical, electrical and electronics articles, blogs, vlogs, faqs etc.
- If you are a tech Nerd just like me, you can find tons of very interesting educational articles that can build up your knowlage until... for me everything ended up here on GitHub.
+ If you are a tech Nerd just like me, you can find tons of very interesting educational articles that can build up your knowledge until... for me everything ended up here on GitHub.

- Why?
- because was living the 3dprinter hype and tested all the bullshit and non-bulshit projects on te planet.
+ Why? because was living the 3d printer hype and tested all the bullshit and non-bulshit projects on te planet.

- Now it's time to share some of the knowlage just like all those people all over the world shared with me.
+ Now it's time to share some of the knowledge just like all those people all over the world shared with me.

  My goal is to gather some people that will/want to build, use and improve the project.
  I've spent over 3 months working on the Cad3D part (SolidWorks) of the project to make parts simple to print and simple for makers to assembly.